Can I Take a Cat on a Motorhome or Van?

 - Make sure you have your vet's number programmed into your phone.
 On one occasion, when we were in the middle of nowhere, Monty tried to eat a bee and got stung in the face.
 Our vet soon gave us some brilliant advice and we were able to deal with the situation.

 - Ensure your pet is microchipped and the chipping company has your mobile/ cell phone number.
-If your pet should vanish, it's no good them phoning your home number if you're in the middle of a field someplace.
+If your pet should vanish, it's no good for them to phone your home number if you're in the middle of a field someplace.

 - Find a familiar blanket that can be used around the home and on the motorhome—that way there will be a comfortable, familiar smell to help keep your cat calm.